smjonas/duplicate.nvim/README.md

 # duplicate.nvim
-A tiny Neovim plugin used to duplicate a textobject.
+A tiny Neovim plugin used to duplicate a textobject (works in both normal and visual mode).
 E.g. use `ydip` to duplicate the current paragraph.

-Requires Neovim
+Requires Neovim ≥ 0.6.

 ## Installation
 Install it just like any other Neovim plugin.
 Make sure to call the `setup` function.